How to Hire International Employees in 4 Steps

 You’ll need to be prepared for either situation.
 Be careful during the hiring process, however, about asking questions about citizenship.
 You cannot directly ask an applicant if they are a US citizen.

-Step 2: Creating a Job Description & Posting a Job Ad
+Step 2: Create a Job Description & Post a Job Ad

-Writing a job description is crucial to hiring the right employee, knowing how their skills match up with what you need, and holding the employee accountable to stated tasks.
+Writing an engaging and effective job description is crucial to hiring the right employee, knowing how their skills match up with what you need, and holding the employee accountable to stated tasks.
 When you write a job description, make sure you’re including required skills, education, and brief details about the projects or work the employee will do.
 Include a brief discussion selling your company.
-Why would someone want to work for you?
+Why would an international employee want to work for you?
 What benefits do you offer?
 What sets your company apart from the competition?

 After you’ve written a clear job description, it’s time to post the job ad.
 You may be unsure where to post your job ad when hiring international employees.
 However, you may already use job boards that can help you attract international candidates.
 ZipRecruiter, Indeed, LinkedIn, and other major job boards allow you to post jobs for international hires.